AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

-    * In MySQL check the db version, what engine tables we have and total database size ( tables only, excluding index )
+    * In MySQL check the db version, what engine tables we have and the total database size (tables only, excluding index)